Seabiscuit (film): Cast

+Release

+The film was released on July 25, 2003, by Universal Pictures.
+Universal distributed the film in the United States and Canada, DreamWorks Pictures through United International Pictures handled distribution in Germany, Scandinavia, and Spain, while Spyglass Entertainment acted as pre-sales agent in all other territories.
+Japanese theatrical distribution was handled by UIP separately from the DreamWorks deal, while Pony Canyon handled home video rights, with Buena Vista International purchasing distribution rights in all other territories.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 78% based on 205 reviews, with an average rating of 7.1/10.
+On Rotten Tomatoes, the film has an approval rating of 78% based on 208 reviews, with an average rating of 7.1/10.
 The website's critical consensus reads, "A life-affirming, if saccharine, epic treatment of a spirit-lifting figure in sports history".
 On Metacritic, the film has a weighted average score of 72 out of 100, based on 43 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade A on scale of A to F.
+Audiences surveyed by CinemaScore gave the film an average grade of "A" on a scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave the film 3.5 stars out of 4, and wrote: "The movie's races are thrilling because they must be thrilling; there's no way for the movie to miss on those, but writer-director Gary Ross and his cinematographer, John Schwartzman, get amazingly close to the action."

 Accolades

 The film is recognized by American Film Institute in these lists: